breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 ### Adding nodes

 We have a working board, but it isn't exactly useful.
-Let's see if we can add a node to it and make it actually do something.
+Let's see if we can add a node to it and make our board actually _do_ something.

 > [!NOTE]
 > "Nodes" are the key concept in Breadboard.
 Each node has a set of input and output ports, and it uses the input ports to produce the ouput ports.
 Typically, a node encapsulates a unit of functionality.
 In turn, a board is composed of one or more nodes, connecting input and output ports of these nodes to orchestrate whatever a board wants to do.